EmbeddedSystems-UniversitySiegen/eclab-task1/README.md

 ## Plotting Graphs

 Use the functions in the plot_image.py file to plot images.
 Examples of plotting can be found in the example_plot.py file.
-This file provides utilities for capturing and streaming matplotlib plots as base64-encoded PNG images.
-It includes functions to capture a plot, stream the plot data to stdout, and a decorator to automate the capture and streaming process for any matplotlib plotting function.
+The file provides utilities for capturing and streaming Matplotlib plots as base64-encoded PNG images.
+The file includes functions to capture a plot, stream the plot data to stdout, and a decorator to automate the capture and streaming process for any Matplotlib plotting function.

-The function capture_plot, captures the current matplotlib plot as a base64-encoded PNG image.
-The function plot_to_stdout streams the given base64-encoded plot data to stdout in chunks and the function stream_plot is a decorator that wraps matplotlib plotting functions to automatically capture and stream the plot.
-The below example shows plotting a simple linear plot and plotting non linear functions like sine wave between a particular range.
+The function `capture_plot`, captures the current Matplotlib plot as a base64-encoded PNG image.
+The function `plot_to_stdout` streams the given base64-encoded plot data to stdout in chunks and the function `stream_plot` is a decorator that wraps Matplotlib plotting functions to capture and stream the plot automatically.
+The example below shows plotting a simple linear plot and nonlinear functions like sine wave for a given range.

 ```Python
     @stream_plot